notcbw/ECSE425-w22-project-g8/README.txt

+Please use the "Base_Processor" project directory to test the unoptimized piplined processor.

+Please use the "Cached_Processor" project directory to test the cache optimized pipelined processor.
+The "Cached_Processor" is mostly operational but has not been thoroughly tested unlike the "Base_Processor".

 How to run the code:

 1) Place the assembled program file into the project directory (the run.tcl file should be in that same directory)